szTheory/chip8go/README.md

 Z X C V
 ```

-Each of which corresponds to the original CHIP-8 keyboard layout:
+Each corresponding to keys on the original CHIP-8 layout:

 ```ascii
 C D E F